 In Mr. Deeds, the character "Emilio", who is Deeds' butler, is extremely sneaky.
 He will suddenly appear, and disappear, right next to someone, exclaiming his sneakiness.

 "I am very very sneaky, sir."

 Played oddly straight in Nosferatu, where Hutter arrives at the castle.
 The carriage driver (who is assumed to be Orlok in disguise) drives the carriage into the woods, away from the castle.
 Approximately 5 seconds later, Orlok walks out of the castle.
 This is never made light of in the rest of the film.

-Gandalf does this in The Lord of the Rings: The Fellowship of the Ring when Bilbo turns invisible at his birthday party and runs home.
+Gandalf does this in The Fellowship of the Ring when Bilbo turns invisible at his birthday party and runs home.
 Gandalf is in the audience when this happens, yet when Bilbo gets inside, he's already there, even though there's no way that he could have run the open ground unseen, even though his longer legs would have carried him faster.
 And wizard or no, no-one in Middle-Earth has the power of teleportation.

-In The Lord of the Rings: Return of the King, Gollum is busy ranting about how he plans to kill the hobbits, and drops a stone into a puddle.
+In Return of the King, Gollum is busy ranting about how he plans to kill the hobbits, and drops a stone into a puddle.
 In the two seconds it takes for the ripples to clear, Sam is now behind him, his reflection in the exact spot Gollum dropped the stone.
 Given that Sam overheard a fair portion of the rant, one would almost think he did it on purpose.